-Bloomberg reiterated Evans’ point, boasting that his record showed that he decreased inequality in his own city during his time as mayor, specifically making housing more affordable for lower-income New Yorkers.
-Some have a different vision of housing security in New York, of course, a city where financial and real-estate transnational capital leaves many fighting for housing rights.
+Bloomberg boasted that his record showed that he decreased inequality in his own city during his time as mayor.
+Some have a different vision of housing security in New York, of course, a city where financial and real-estate transnational capital leaves many fighting for housing rights

 Evans spoke of Bloomberg’s business acumen and financial success as a measure of his quality as a candidate.
 He said he was moved by Bloomberg’s recent speech in Tulsa, Oklahoma, where he commemorated Tulsa’s race riots of 1921, in which scores of Black residents and businesses were attacked by mobs of White residents.
 Evans insisted that Bloomberg had “executive ideas” of how to fix inequalities that are “baked in to the American system.”

 Ironically, Evans said Bloomberg’s executive history made him uniquely suitable for the presidency, in that he wouldn’t wait for congressional approval and make executive decisions, something Democrats have criticized President Trump for in the past.

 Bloomberg talked about ramping up his campaign, including spending more money in key swing states like Michigan, taking a jab at Monday’s Iowa caucuses debacle in which technical difficulties delayed results.

 “While all the Democratic candidates have flown to New Hampshire now, I am here in Michigan because this is a state we will have to win in November if we’re going to beat Donald Trump,” he said to a cheering crowd.
 “He knows that, which is why he’s campaigning here.”